DroidsOnRoids/swift-style-guide/README.markdown

 For conciseness, avoid using `self` since Swift does not require it to access an object's properties or invoke its methods.

-Use `self` when required to differentiate between property names and arguments in initializers, and when referencing properties in closure expressions (as required by the compiler):
+Use `self` only when required by the compiler (in `@escaping` closures, or in initializers to disambiguate properties from arguments).
+In other words, if it compiles without `self` then omit it.

 ```swift
 class BoardLocation {